Robert Pattinson On ‘Twilight’ Reboot: He Can Play Vampire Edward Cullen Again

 After Kristen Stewart and Robert Pattinson’s breakup, the actor went mum on the subject.
 However, he once commented that he would like to make a Twilight return but showed uncertainty over his eagerness to work with former lover Stewart.

-With or without Robert Pattinson and Kristen Stewart, a vampire movie by Stephanie Meyer, creator of Twilight Saga, is being written.
+With or without Robert Pattinson and Kristen Stewart, a vampire movie by Stephanie Meyer, creator of the Twilight Saga, is being written.
 The new vampire movie was hinted by Lionsgate co-chairman Patrick Wachsberger during his interview with Screen Daily.

 Patrick revealed in his interview that he always wanted to do the vampire franchise films.
 He added that the Twilight Series totally changed the game for the media house and there is a possibility of a reboot definitely.